daniellevautier/responsiveMenu/README.md

 JQuery Enhancement
 ------------------
-menu.min.js/menu.js improves the checkbox response time and resets the mobile menu to closed on refresh.
+menu.min.js/menu.js adds animations and  and resets the mobile menu to closed on refresh.
 It is not required for the functionality purposes.